 We all like it when users willingly leave some comments or reviews on websites (especially the positive ones, of course).
+The same applies to search engine crawlers, so a website containing reviews and comment sections is more likely to rank higher in search engines.
 This shows that the content we share is interesting and attracts users’ attention.
 Moreover, thanks to positive comments, our potential clients will have the opportunity to learn that we are a trusted and valued brand.

 Adding a review scheme snippet which will include review stars is also a good solution.
 What’s important, thanks to them you will increase click-through rate (CTR)